facebookresearch/StarSpace/README.md

     * **Use case:**  content-based or collaborative filtering-based recommendation, see _pagespace_ example below.
 * trainMode = 2:
     * Each example contains a collection of labels.
 At training time, one label from the collection is randomly picked as the input, and the rest of the labels in the collection become the label.
-    * **Use case:** learning a mapping from an object to a set of objetcs, e.g. sentence to document.
+    * **Use case:** learning a mapping from an object to a set of objects, e.g. sentence to document.
 * trainMode = 3:
     * Each example contains a collection of labels.
 At training time, two labels from the collection are randomly picked as the input and label.
     * **Use case:** learn pairwise similarity from collections of similar objects, e.g. sentence similiarity.